 The report contains more than 60 risk mitigation measures that can be implemented for the LITL.
-The recommendations revolve around the preparedness for an event, real-time monitoring, inspection and maintenance, use of robotics, the importance of work procedures, equipment, tools, and training.
+The recommendations revolve around the preparedness for an event, real-time monitoring, inspection and maintenance, use of robotics, the importance of work procedures, equipment, tools, and training and preparedness for forest fires.

-The risk mitigation measures were mapped according to their influence/impact as a preventative measure, readiness to respond to outages, preparation activity, restoration time, and communication.
-This will help mitigating the duration of an event.
+The risk mitigation measures were mapped according to their influence/impact as a preventative measure, readiness to respond to outages, preparation activity, restoration time and communication.

 Several risk reduction measures have been proposed such as the development of detailed work procedures, maintenance and inspection plans, correct storage of materials, and the gathering and management of information.
-When implemented, the proposed measures will improve the operation and restoration ability of the line as well as the implementation of the ERP.
+If implemented, the proposed measures will improve the operation and restoration ability of the line as well as the implementation of the ERP.

-The work procedures will be extremely important considering that the restoration work is proposed to continue 24-hrs per day using shifts.
+The work procedures will be extremely important considering that the restoration work is proposed to continue 24 hrs per day using shifts.
 The restoration work will also entail the use of helicopters to speed up the processes.
-Both these proposals will require detailed work procedures coupled with training of the workforce to ensure that the activities are conducted safely.
+Both these proposals will require detailed work procedures coupled with extensive training of the workforce to ensure that the activities are conducted safely.